Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 The disease sphenoiditis, or as it is also called sphenoidal sinusitis, belongs to a group of diseases called -.
 Sinusitis also includes -, and (runny nose).

-The danger of sphenoiditis lies in the fact that the sphenoid sinus is located deep in the skull, where it is adjacent to such important organs in the human head as the optic nerves, the pituitary gland and carotid arteries.
-And since inflammation of the sphenoid sinus is often infectious nature, pathogenic microflora can significantly harm the work of all of the above vital organs.
+The danger of sphenoiditis lies in the fact that the sphenoid sinus is located deep in the skull, where it is adjacent to such important organs in the human head as the optic nerves, pituitary gland and carotid arteries.
+And so, as inflammation of the sphenoid sinus often occurs infectious nature, pathogenic microflora can significantly harm the functioning of all of the above vital organs.

-Infection, due to the distant and deep location of the sphenoid sinus, rarely penetrates into it, which is why sphenoidal sinusitis is rare disease However, this fact does not give us the right to treat this disease lightly.
-Moreover, due to the fact that the paranasal sinuses (sinuses) are in close proximity to each other, the infection usually affects several sinuses at the same time.
-Thus, sphenoiditis is often accompanied by sinusitis, ethmoiditis and / or frontal sinusitis.
+Infection, due to the distant and deep location of the sphenoid sinus, rarely penetrates into it, which is why sphenoidal sinusitis is rare disease, however, this fact does not give us the right to treat this disease lightly.
+Moreover, due to the fact that the paranasal sinuses (sinuses) are located in close proximity to each other, the infection usually affects several sinuses at the same time.
+Thus, sphenoiditis is often accompanied by sinusitis, ethmoiditis and/or frontal sinusitis.

-Sphenoiditis responds poorly to drug treatment, so surgery is often used.
+Sphenoiditis is difficult to treat with medication, so surgery is often used.

 Symptoms of sphenoiditis